briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 Currently the RDS resources are part of the "base" stack for each library.
 A future optimization may be to break the RDS instance out of the "base" stack and put it in its own stack.
 The "RDS" stack would be dependent on the "base" stack, and then "app" stack would then be dependent on both the "base" stack and the "RDS" stack.
 More stacks isn't necessarily a bad thing, but for my initial implementation of these libraries I have decided to keep the "micro stacks" approach limited to only 2 stacks for an environment.

+### Bastion Host

+There are two main use cases for the bastion host in ad-hoc environments.

+- When creating a new ad hoc app environment, the bastion host is used to create a new database called `{ad-hoc-env-name}-db` that the new ad hoc environment will use.
+(There might be another way of doing this, but using a bastion host is working well for now).

+- If you using a database management tool on you local machine like DBeaver, the bastion host can help you connect to the RDS instance in a private subnet.
+The bastion host instance is configured to run a service that forwards traffic on port 5432 to the RDS instance.
+You can connect to the

+You don't need to manage SSH keys since you connect

+The bastion host runs in a private subnet and the following script can be used to connect to it:

+### Outputs

+Here are the outputs for the ad hoc base stack:

+- vpc_id
+- assets_bucket_name
+- private_subnet_ids
+- app_sg_id
+- alb_sg_id
+- listener_arn
+- alb_dns_name
+- task_role_arn
+- execution_role_arn
+- rds_address

 ## Ad hoc app overview

-The ad hoc app is an group of resources that powers an on-demand environment that is meant to be short lived for testing, QA, validation, demos, etc. To build
+The ad hoc app is an group of resources that powers an on-demand environment that is meant to be short lived for testing, QA, validation, demos, etc.

 ### ECS Cluster